shunliz/AWS-certificate/withe-papers/aws-well-architected-framework.md

 #### Best Practices

-Prepare: AWS Config and AWS Config rules can be used to create standards for
+**Prepare:** AWS Config and AWS Config rules can be used to create standards for

 workloads and to determine if environments are compliant with those standards

 before being put into production.

-Operate

-Evolve
+**Operate ** Amazon CloudWatch allows you to monitor the operational health of a

+workload.

+**Evolve  **Amazon Elasticsearch Service \(Amazon ES\) allows you to analyze your log

+data to gain actionable insights quickly and securely.

 ### Security